dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 On the other aspect, the localization and decoding phases are strictly separated in DBR generally.
 Sometimes, in order to speed up, we can directly use the intermediate results of the localization stage.
 For example, the mode `DM_BASED_ON_LOC_BIN` in `DeblurModes` will adopt the localization binary image directly in the decoding stage, which omits the binarization step.

+## Load/Unload custom mode dynamically

+In addition to the built-in modes, DBR also supports user-defined modes to suit your special scenarios.
+First, you need to develop a dynamic link library(.dll file under windows/.so file under linux) whose interface conforms to the DBR specification.
+Second, you need to configure the custom mode in the parameter template file.
+The `LibraryFileName` argument of the custom mode should be specified as the path of the dynamic link library file, and if extra arguments are to be passed, the `LibraryParameters` parameter should be specified.
+Therefore, when the algorithm flow enters the stage of processing the custom mode, DBR will dynamically load the file and execute the corresponding logic.

 [1]: ../parameters/scenario-settings/assets/image-scale-and-colour-conversion/colour-conversion-original-image.png